omznc/slashy/README.md

 - `/slashy edit <name>` edit a command.
 Has autocomplete too.

 - Created commands become real slash commands per guild; replies honor the stored visibility flag.
+- Optional role gate: select allowed roles in the modal; if none are chosen, everyone can run it.

 ## Placeholders
 Command replies can have placeholders, check out the full list in [`PLACEHOLDERS.md`](./PLACEHOLDERS.md).